mcericson/CSMA_112_Tutorials_2022/README.md

 - **Accessing Built-in Modules with REPL:**  Read Evaluate Print Loop or REPL offers a way of interfacing with the stick via a terminal.
 It also allows you to access and see all of the modules and libraries that are on the stick.
 This video explains the process:  https://www.youtube.com/watch?v=V67MY-1ccqM

--**Alternate IDE // Thonny:** Another IDE that works well with m5Stack is Thonny.
+- **Alternate IDE // Thonny:** Another IDE that works well with m5Stack is Thonny.
 You can download it here: https://thonny.org/ You can also watch this video on how to connect and run programs on the stick: https://www.youtube.com/watch?v=YEQPAK609Uo

 ## Terminology